FistOfHit/SixRackUnits/newsletters/2025/june/june.md

 ## AMD delivers a roadmap to defeat Nvidia

 At their Advancing AI 2025 event this month, AMD delivered a reveal rivalling Nvidia's GTC last quarter.
-In it, AMD showed commitment to taking on the datacenter GPU market with a solid roadmap towards the most performant GPUs and the most ambitious rack-scale products planned for the next 3 years.
+In it, AMD showed commitment to taking on the datacenter GPU market with a solid roadmap, heading towards the most performant GPUs and the most ambitious rack-scale products in the industry.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/june/images/AMD_rack_roadmap.jpg)